Main Content Fall 2009 and Spring 2010 Release Time Grants for Projects to Support Student Success

 4. Proposal describes an assessment strategy that gathers relevant data

 Limit your response to the space on the application form provided.
 Funding will not be awarded for two consecutive semesters.
-If applicable, funding is contingent upon the submission of an acceptable assessment report for Spring 2008.
-Applications must be signedby department chairs and deans and forwarded to the Office of the Provost no later than noon, April 2, 2008.
-The signedoriginal and 12 copies should be forwarded to the Provost’s Office (ADM 174).
-Funding decisions will be announced the week of April 30, 2008.
-[Beginning this year, the selection of these awards will now be made by a University Committee (the Junior Career Development Grant Selection committee made up of elected faculty members from each college] which is convened by the Office of Faculty Affairs.
+If applicable, funding is contingent upon the submission of an acceptable assessment report for Spring 2009.
+Applications must be signed by department chairs and deans and forwarded to the Office of the Provost no later thannoon,Friday, April 3, 2009.
+The signed original and 12 copies should be forwarded to the Provost’s Office (ADM 174).
+Funding decisions will be announced the week of May 4th, 2009.
+[Like last year, the selection of these awards will now be made by a University Committee (the Junior Career Development Grant Selection committee) made up of elected faculty members from each college] which is convened by the Office of Faculty Affairs.

 If you have any questions about this funding opportunity, please contact Dr. Rona Halualani (924-1122).